 Lekuan Wall is the most famous dive site within the park.
 It is one long wall that has been broken up into 3 unoriginally named sites, Lekuan I, Lekuan II and Lekuan III.
 These are all popular sites because they are relatively sheltered from waves by Bunaken Island, and currents are usually mild, except for Lekuan I.

 Although the marine life here is unbelievable, the topography is equally impressive.
-As Manado Tua is a (extinct) volcano, you can actually see how the lava poured down the plateau, and cascaded into the depths!
+As Manado Tua is an (extinct) volcano, you can actually see how the lava poured down the plateau and cascaded into the depths!

 2) Muck/Slope diving

 If you head towards the mainland, you lose the walls that are characteristic of the island, and fringing Sulawesi is sandy or muddy slopes, with more hard coral coverage in the shallows.
 These muddy and black sand bottoms are perfect for muck diving, which involves patiently searching the bottom to find some of the strange critters that dwell within the parks waters.
 Check out our Muck Diving blog here.

 Wori is named after the village that the site sits in front of.
 This site is characterised by a flat muddy top at 6 metres, where you can find baby cuttlefish, yellow mantis shrimp, and sea horses anchoring themselves to debris on the bottom.
 As you head down the slope, there is a nice coral patch, with some classic reef fish, as well as some ribbon eels and leaf Scorpionfish.